Particular/docs.particular.net/nservicebus/upgrades/asp-saga-deduplication.md

 ---
-title: Azure Storage Persistence upgrade Version 6.2.3 to higher
+title: Azure Storage Persistence upgrade Version 6.2.3 to 6.2.4
 summary: Instructions on how to patch Azure Storage Persistence when saga duplication occurs.
 reviewed: 2016-04-14
 tags: